kytrinyx/calorie/README.md

         # ... etc
       }

-Obviously, you don't need to pass in any data -- if it's easy enough to just loop through and check what day it is and do whatever you need to do in your view, that's up to you.
+Obviously, you don't need to pass in any data -- if it's easy enough to just loop through and check what day it is and do whatever you need to do in your template, that's up to you.

-Create a presenter for a month by sending in `year`, `month`, and the data:
+Create a decorator for a month by sending in `year`, `month`, and the data:

       cal = Calorie.new(2010, 6, data)

-In your view, you can style it however you wish.
+In your template, you can style it however you wish.

       # previous month, e.g. December 2009
       cal.previous